ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 The HTAN Data Model is built upon data standards described on the [Data Standards](https://data.humantumoratlas.org/standards) page.
 All HTAN Centers are required to encode their clinical, biospecimen and assay data and metadata using the HTAN Data Model.
 If you have a new data type which is not currently represented in the HTAN Data Model, please contact your data liaison.

-A concrete way to understand the expectations for data submissions is to view the metadata templates for clinical, biospecimen and assay data available in Synapse's Data Curator App ([DCA](https://dca.app.sagebionetworks.org/)).
+A concrete way to understand the expectations for data submissions is to view the metadata templates for clinical, biospecimen and assay data available in the ([DCA](https://dca.app.sagebionetworks.org/)).
 For any given dataset, you may be submitting:

 - clinical manifest(s), e.g. Demographics, Diagnosis
 - biospecimen manifest(s)
 - assay manifest(s), e.g. Bulk RNA-seq level 1
 - assay data files

-The first three items will be validated and submitted using the Data Curator App.
+The first three items will be validated and submitted using the DCA.
 The last item, assay data files, only needs to be uploaded to the synapse project itself.

 All data should be identified using HTAN identifiers.
 Please see the [HTAN Identifier](../data_model/identifiers.md) section of this manual for more information regarding HTAN identifiers.